bomeara/hunting_invasive_species_with_htcondor/DockerExamples/BuildPackContainer.md

 	     q()

  - Exit the Docker image (with `exit`)
- - Commit the image
+ - Commit the image (Note that the container ID number (e.g., `674cff43dbfd`) needs to be changed by the user.

-	     docker commit -m "Added in MARSS" -a "Richard Erickson" 674cff43dbfd rerickson/r-base:marss
+	     docker commit -m "Added in MARSS" -a "Richard Erickson" \
+         674cff43dbfd rerickson/r-base:marss

  - We may then run the image: